 Due to the approximate translational symmetry present in the bath, we do not expect the ground state to be sparse in the position basis (Eq.~\ref{eq: bath Ham}).
 Since the bath is non-interacting, there exists a single-particle basis transformation that diagonalizes $H_\textrm{bath}$.
-We refer to the transformed basis as the \textit{momentum basis}, whose fermionic modes are labeled by the sub-index $\mathbf{k}$ :
+We refer to the transformed basis as the basis where the bath is diagonal, whose fermionic modes are labeled by the sub-index $\mathbf{k}$ :

-where $\mathbf{k} = 0, \hdots, L-1$ and $\Xi\in \mathbb{R}^{L \times L}$ the orthonormal matrix that diagonalizes the $L \times L$ hopping matrix $T$:
+where $\mathbf{k} = 0, \hdots, K-1$ and $\Xi\in \mathbb{R}^{L \times L}$ the orthonormal matrix that diagonalizes the $L \times L$ hopping matrix $T$:

-Note that while we refer to this basis as the momentum basis, each column in $\Xi$ does not exactly to a basis vector of the discrete Fourier transform in a one-dimensional domain with $L$ points, due to the choice of open boundary conditions.
-In the momentum basis, the bath and hybridization Hamiltonians take the form:
+While this is close to a momentum basis, each column in $\Xi$ does not exactly correspond to a basis vector of the discrete Fourier transform in a one-dimensional domain with $L$ points, due to the choice of open boundary conditions.
+In the basis that diagonalizes the bath, the bath and hybridization Hamiltonians take the form:

 with $\varepsilon_\mathbf{k}$ the eigenvalues of $T$, and: